ParijatMaitra/ParijatMaitra/README.md

 ## Hi there 👋

-PhD student (in Economics) at Stockholm University
+I’m a PhD student in Economics at Stockholm University, working at the intersection of Labour and Development Economics.